 Teen Entrepreneurship Challenge.
 Launched a pitch competition for high school students in partnership with Penn State Hazleton.
 The program is now offered for dual enrollment.

 Butler Township Community Garden.
-Led development of a 1.3-acre community garden and Growing Markets Internship Program for community-supported ag-entrepreneurship.
+Founded and led development of the 1.3-acre Butler Township Community Garden and Growing Markets Entrepreneurship Program.

 Leadership on the Rise.
 Led development of an education program designed to enhance the leadership skills of Hazleton's immigrant business community.

 Pennsylvania Industrial Hemp Engine.
-Secured a $1M NSF Regional Innovation Engine Development Grant and served as project manager during the Engine's launch phase.
+Secured a $1M NSF Regional Innovation Engine Development Grant (2023) and served as project manager for the Engine's launch phase.

 Energy & Environment.
 Provided technical assistance to dozens of small and medium-size Pennsylvania manufacturers to help decarbonize building operations.

-Krista led an interdisciplinary team of Penn State graduate students to enter the annual 2024 U.S. Housing and Urban Development (HUD) Innovation in Affordable Housing Student Design and Planning Competition, which partnered with Madison, Wisconsin.
+With the support of Penn State's Hamer Center for Community Design, Krista led an interdisciplinary graduate student team submission to the annual 2024 U.S. Housing and Urban Development (HUD) Innovation in Affordable Housing Student Design and Planning Competition.
 The team was awarded an Honorable Mention.

 Negotiating the Image of the Inner Bluegrass.
 Independent research concerning the preservation of Lexington's African American hamlets.
 Published in Landscape Journal 26:1 (2007).